Steve Pileggi

 In the extremely rare case of a dry May, we would recommend weekly watering, but of course, we will send you a note proactively to remind you.
 Check back in late May for updates on our Summer time watering advice.

-Mowing
+Proper Mowing

 Why is mowing so important?
 It can be the most important determining factor in a successful lawn.
 Here are some tips we recommend:

-1. MOW HIGH.
+1. Mow High.
 We recommend 3.5” to 4” (this typically are the top 2 settings on your mower) The longer the grass , the deeper the roots grow, giving them better access to water and nutrients.

 Mulching